Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Since a 1B dissolution requires a waiting period and the plaintiff has to wait until the defendant responds to the Summons, this procedure takes more time.

 Filing for divorce in Middlesex County | Frequently Asked Questions

-How much does a divorce cost in Franklin County?
-The cost of dissolution in Middlesex County starts with a court filing fee.
-The other expenses may vary greatly depending on the circumstances of the case.
-Since there are lots of dissolution options from an inexpensive do-it-yourself divorce to a costly court trial, it all depends on whether the spouses can cooperate and arrange an amicable dissolution process.
+How much does a divorce cost in Middlesex County?
+The cost of any dissolution of the marriage in Middlesex County starts with a court filing fee, and sheriff's service fee (if applicable).
+The other expenses vary depending on the unique circumstances of each couple, and whether they seek the help of attorneys or other 3rd party service providers.
+The cheapest option is a do-it-yourself process, while the most costly is traditional litigation.
+Thus, the cost of the whole procedure will depend on whether the spouses contest the case or can cooperate and arrange an amicable dissolution process.

 What forms are required for an uncontested divorce in Middlesex County?
-The initial paperwork the plaintiff has to file with the court to start the case in Middlesex County, New Jersey, includes:
+The primary legal paperwork the plaintiff has to file with the court to start the case in Middlesex County, Massachusetts, includes: